 While acceptable debt ratios vary lender by lender, you don’t want to appear overburdened by other financial obligations.

-Another tip is to apply for a business credit line before you actually need the cash.
+Another tip is to request a business credit line before you actually need the cash.

-In other words, don’t apply in the middle of your slow season when your numbers look deflated.
+In other words, don’t wait for the middle of your slow season when your numbers look deflated.